Peripheral Vascular Disease

-Blood lipid profile.
-This blood test measures the levels of each type of fat in your blood: total cholesterol, LDL cholesterol, HDL cholesterol, triglycerides, and others.
+- blood lipid profile - a blood test to measure the levels of each type of fat in your blood: total cholesterol, LDL cholesterol, HDL cholesterol, triglycerides, and others.

-Magnetic resonance angiography (MRA).
-This noninvasive diagnostic procedure uses a combination of a large magnet, radio frequencies, and a computer to produce detailed images of organs and structures within the body.
+- magnetic resonance angiography (MRA) - a noninvasive diagnostic procedure that uses a combination of a large magnet, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
 An MRA is often used to examine the heart and other soft tissues and to assess blood flow.

-Treadmill exercise test.
-This test is given while a patient walks on a treadmill to monitor the heart during exercise.
+- treadmill exercise test - a test that is given while a patient walks on a treadmill to monitor the heart during exercise.

-Photoplethysmography (PPG).
-This examination is comparable to the ankle brachial index except that it uses a very tiny blood pressure cuff around the toe and a PPG sensor (infrared light to evaluate blood flow near the surface of the skin) to record waveforms and blood pressure measurements.
+- photoplethysmography (PPG) - an examination comparable to the ankle brachial index except that it uses a very tiny blood pressure cuff around the toe and a PPG sensor (infrared light to evaluate blood flow near the surface of the skin) to record waveforms and blood pressure measurements.
 These measurements are then compared to the systolic blood pressure in the arm.

-Segmental blood pressure measurements.
-This is a means of comparing blood pressure measurements using a Doppler device in the upper thigh, above and below the knee, at the ankle, and on the arm to determine any constriction in blood flow.
+- segmental blood pressure measurements - a means of comparing blood pressure measurements using a Doppler device in the upper thigh, above and below the knee, at the ankle, and on the arm to determine any constriction in blood flow.

 What is the treatment for peripheral vascular disease?

-There are two main goals for treatment of peripheral artery/vascular disease: control the symptoms and halt the progression of the disease to lower the risk for heart attack, stroke, and other complications.
+There are two main goals for treatment of peripheral artery/vascular disease: control the symptoms and halt the progression of the disease to lower the risk of heart attack, stroke, and other complications.

 Specific treatment will be determined by your physician based on: